Umklapp correction to Landau damping and conditions for non-trivial modifications to quantum critical transport: Implications For Transport Near Criticality

 An important point to note is that due to the momentum activation threshold, $\Pi_{\rm{U}}$ does not modify fermion self energy in any meaningful way.
 When evaluating $\Sigma(i \omega)$ using the fully dressed $D(\bq, i \Omega)$ including both, $\Pi_{\rm{ATP}}$ and $\Pi_{\rm{U}}$, the effects of $\Pi_{\rm{U}}$ kick in only when $q \sim \Delta_q$.
 In this regime the boson propagator is effectively gapped with a mass $\sim \Delta_q^2$ which at worst only gives Fermi liquid like self energy corrections with pre-factors that depend on $\Delta_q$ but it never really competes with $\Sigma(i \omega)$ and the dressed NFL propagator remains completely intact.
 Now re-evaluating $\Pi_{\rm{ATP}}$ using the dressed fermion propagator gives back the same $\Omega/q$ result \cite{Sachdev_Phases}.

 Re-evaluating $\Pi_{\rm{U}}$ using the dressed NFL fermion propagator weakens the contribution from

 A hand-wavy way of seeing this is as follows.
 Ignoring $\Omega_0$ for the moment, we saw that $\Pi_{\rm{U}}/\Omega \propto 1/\sqrt{\Omega}$.
 In Eq.~\eqref{eq:result_general}, the square root comes from the integral over $\delta k_y^2$ and the $\Omega$ inside the square root comes from the $i\omega$ kinetic term in the free fermion propagator.
-In the NFL regime we can ignore the $i \omega$ term and worry only about $\Sigma(i\omega)$ in the dressed fermion propagator to obtain $\Pi_{\rm{U}}/\Omega \propto 1/\sqrt{\Sigma(i\Omega)}$.
+In the NFL regime we can ignore the $i \omega$ term and worry only about $\Sigma(i\omega)$ in the dressed fermion propagator to obtain

 This argument is fairly schematic, does not hold under technical scrutiny and has only been presented to show transparently why the correct answer (derived in App.[\ref{app:A}]) looks the way it does.

 Now for $(d, z) = (2, 3)$ criticality, $\Sigma(i\Omega) \sim \Omega^{2/3}$ which immediately gives $\Pi_{\rm{U}} \sim \Omega^{2/3}$.
 Even at $q\sim \Delta_q$ and very low $\Omega$ when $\Omega^{2/3}$ dominates over $\Omega/q$, $\Omega^{2/3} \sim \Delta_q^2$ still gives $\Omega \sim \Delta_q^3$ so $z=3$ criticality remains intact even at higher values of $q$ for $T \rightarrow 0$.